Consul 1.10 adds exciting new features such as transparent proxy for service mesh, support for xDS v3, streaming, and observability enhancements.

 Consul 1.9 introduced a major architectural enhancement in how update notifications for blocking queries are delivered within the cluster.
 The enhancement is called streaming and it significantly reduces CPU and network bandwidth usage for large-scale Consul deployments.
 One of our customers, Criteo, actually blogged about their experience with streaming and how it helps them run Consul at a large scale.

 In Consul 1.10, streaming is now available for the service health HTTP endpoint and is enabled by default.
 Our goal is to make streaming the only mechanism for delivering blocking query updates.
-We appreciate feedback from beta users as we continue to enhance Consul’s ability to handle larger and larger deployments.

 In Consul 1.10, the Consul UI has a fresh redesign complete with a new sidebar layout.
 The new UI makes it easier for users to navigate Consul if they would prefer to not use the CLI.
 Additionally, we have made it even easier to take advantage of Consul’s Service Visualization UI, introduced in Consul 1.9.

-Kubernetes users now have the ability to deploy Prometheus and Grafana via the Consul Helm chart.
+Kubernetes users now have the ability to deploy Prometheus via the Consul Helm chart.
 This will automatically integrate Prometheus with Consul’s Service Visualization UI for displaying traffic metrics between services.
 This is currently intended to be used for demo / non-production environments.
 Additionally, Consul Agent and Gateway metrics can be enabled with Helm and loaded into a Grafana dashboard.

 Additionally, we have enabled users to expose Pod and Envoy metrics to Prometheus using Kubernetes annotations via a single endpoint.
 In the past, users needed to choose either Envoy or Pod metrics since the Prometheus annotations only allow users to scrape from a single Pod with a container on Kubernetes.
 You can read more about configuring metrics for Consul Kubernetes in our Observability docs.